February 05, 2019

 If you’re trying to improve your diet, one of the first things experts will suggest is to create a food diary – logging everything you eat in a day and when.
 This same method can be applied to physical activity in a fitness journal or workout log — whatever you want to call it.

-“Maintaining a fitness journal can be one of the most impactful things you can do for your own training,” Matthew N. Berenc, C.S.C.S., director of education at the Equinox Fitness Institute in Los Angeles, told Men’s Health.
+“Maintaining a fitness journal can be one of the most impactful things you can do for your own training,” Matthew N. Berenc, a certified strength and conditioning specialist, and director of education at the Equinox Fitness Institute in Los Angeles, told Men’s Health.

 RELATED READ: Uber and Adidas team up for some backseat fitness

 But the log should include more than your time spent in the gym — it should be as detailed as possible.
-Include reps, sets, tempos, rest breaks, and weights or equipment settings.
-If you’re serious about your fitness goals, Men’s Health suggests including a baseline for yourself in your journal, too –, body weight, body fat percentage, or maybe personal records on the exercises you care most about.
+Include repetitions, sets, rest breaks, and equipment settings, Men’s Health suggests, noting the value of including a baseline profile.
+Things like weight and body fat percentage, and anything else that helps define your workouts.

 The best part?
 You can do all of this ahead of time, so your plan is all laid out as soon as you get there, removing any sort of guesswork and wasted time.

-Men’s Health also suggests including your "rating of perceived exertion," or RPE, a ranking between 1 and 10 of how difficult your workout felt on a given day.
-Using the measure allows you to see if the same exercise or session is getting easier or harder, and if you should progress or take a break.
+Men’s Health suggests including your "rating of perceived exertion," or RPE, a ranking between 1 and 10 of how difficult your workout felt on a given day.
+This measure will make it easier to see if the same exercise or session is getting easier or more difficult.

 Of course, you might also want to include other specifics of how you felt during the workout.
 Were you experiencing any abnormal pain or tightness?
 Were you hungover?
 Did you eat too much beforehand?
 This gives a more holistic view of your performance.